“Eat the frog” to boost your productivity

 You’ll be more likely to recognize what tasks aren’t important, what tasks you can discard entirely and what tasks you should really focus on.

-In contrast, if you don’t prioritize your tasks, and do your work in random order, you may spend too much time on trivial tasks, and have no time left for your most important tasks.
+In contrast, if you don’t prioritize your tasks, and do your work in random order, you may spend too much time on trivial tasks, and have no time left for your most important assignments.

 Some don’t like creating project estimates, some don’t like writing reports, and some don’t like making phone calls or answering emails.

-Disadvantages of “eating that frog”
+Disadvantages of “Eating that frog”

-Difficult start of the day
+“Eating that frog” makes the start of the day difficult

-Focusing on a new “frog” each day can be difficult, because we are essentially labeling out the start of our work day as the time for our worst ghouls, which may be demoralizing on its own.
+Focusing on a new “frog” each day can be difficult, because we are essentially labeling out the start of our workday as the time for our worst ghouls, which may be demoralizing on its own.

 But, discipline and practice can help you finish these worst tasks faster.